matejlou/tetrapal/README.md

 ![tetrapal_banner_e](https://github.com/matejlou/Tetrapal/assets/120740455/0b82367d-eb12-4c6f-aa5c-705c9171e51a)

-Creates a tetrahedral tessellation from a colour palette via 3D Delaunay triangulation for use in arbitrary-palette colour image dithering.
+Creates a tetrahedral tessellation from a colour palette via 3D Delaunay triangulation.
+Intended for use in arbitrary-palette colour image dithering.

 # What is Tetrapal?

 Tetrapal is shorthand for _tetrahedral palette_.
 It is a utility that takes a set of points in colour space and forms a [triangulated irregular network](https://en.wikipedia.org/wiki/Triangulated_irregular_network) of tetrahedra.
-As a result, any other point in colour space can be represented by the weighted sum of up to 4 existing palette colours.
+As a result, any colour can be represented as the weighted sum of up to 4 existing palette colours.

 The main motivation behind this library is to enable an efficient implementation of colour image [ordered dithering](https://en.wikipedia.org/wiki/Ordered_dithering) for irregular palettes.
 Typically, ordered dithering is only optimal when the palette contains colours that are equally distributed in colour space, i.e. that they form a regular grid.
 However, the algorithm can be modified to accommodate irregular or arbitrary palettes by representing input colours as the weighted sum of a number of existing palette colours.
 Tetrapal provides a data structure that can determine the necessary weights much faster and with more precision than existing implementations.